Arrioc/arrioc.github.oi/index.md

 # The artifact in full, after enhancements.
-There is a menue and the fifteen modules which it calls.
+There is a menue module and the fifteen modules which it calls.

 ## The Menu